-- 6.2.1 Sections of the Public Square that stretches from Portage Parkway to Interchange Way on the west side of Millway Avenue, as shown on Schedule E and henceforth identified as "Millway Park", are expected to be the first parks built in the VMC.
+- 6.2.1 Sections of Millway Park, which will ultimately stretch from Portage Parkway to Interchange Way on the west side of Millway Avenue, and the associated Public Square north of Highway 7 are expected to be the first parks built in the VMC.
 The design of these parks should adhere to the following principles: - a.
 Urban Experience.
 The parks should enhance the everyday experience of commuters, residents, workers and visitors, providing places to walk, jog, sit, read, use a laptop, drink a coffee, meet friends, eat lunch and people watch. - b.
 Commercial Amenities.
 Places for street vendors should be provided and the potential for seasonal markets should be considered.